 Continue reading “How Long Should I Study For?”

 To be honest, even if you’re a good study-er, you’ve probably not really taken time to think about what it is that makes your study skills so much better than your friends’.
 It’s just one of those things where some students seem to naturally grasp what’s needed to study effectively, without even thinking about what they’re doing differently.
 However, when an outsider looks at the person with excellent study skills and compares him or her to others, there are certain common elements.
 Here is a look at the traits that can change you from being a good study-er to being a great one.
-Continue reading “How to Turn Good Study Skills Into Great Study Skills”
+Continue reading “Improving Your Study Skills – Tips and Strategy!”

 The SQ3R study method is a technique that goes back decades, and possibly more than a century.
 Still, there always seem to be those who have never heard of this classic way of studying your textbooks.
 So for that group of people, let’s talk about it.
 Continue reading “SQ3R: Still a Classic Study Method”